 Raw Food Feeding

-They do say that you are what you eat, and we now live in a culture that is seemingly obsessed with food: cooking it, not cooking it, eating it and even photographing it.
-Why then do so many people accept to feed their pets such low quality, highly processed, biologically inappropriate food?
+They do say that you are what you eat, and we now live in a culture that is seemingly obsessed with food: buying it, cooking it (or not cooking it), photographing it and even eating it… Why then do so many people accept to feed their pets such low quality, highly processed, biologically inappropriate food?

 They did sufficiently well on this diet to survive through the millennia to the present day.